-Have Bill McKeever and Eric Johnson speak at your church!
+Have Bill McKeever and/or Eric Johnson present at your church!

 Life is returning back to normal!

-And the missionaries are out and about while our friends and family members have become more open to conversing.
+And the missionaries are out and about while our friends and family members have become more open to conversing on the things that ought to take priority in our lives: sharing the Lord!

 How well prepared are your members able to engage with a knowledgeable Latter-day Saint?
 Are they possibly agreeable that “Mormons are Christians too”?
 If so, you may want to consider having MRM’s Bill McKeever and Eric Johnson present one of their many presentations that will: